What is Sales Strategy and Inside Sales?

 What is the difference between Inside Sales & Telemarketing

-A simple way to coming to a definition of inside sales, is to state clearly what it is not.
+A simple way to coming to a definition of sales strategy and inside sales, is to state clearly what it is not.

 Inside sales is not telemarketing.